 RPA and ChatGPT: Practical Applications Beyond the Hype

-The founder of analyst firm HfS Research, Phil Fersht, recently posted a provocative statement on his LinkedIn page.
-He suggested that the same people that sold enterprises with the hype of Robotic Process Automation (RPA) are now doing it again with GhatGPT.
+The founder of analyst firm HFS Research, Phil Fersht, recently posted a provocative statement on his LinkedIn page.
+He suggested that the same people who sold enterprises with the hype of Robotic Process Automation (RPA) are now doing it again with ChatGPT.

 There is some truth in what Phil has stated.
 But there’s always been a certain amount of hype in the technology industry.
-New ideas and products arrive, and they are sold with the promise that they can automate or transform the enterprise.
-Often, these products are in the wrong hands; therefore, not many implementations work out how they should.
+New ideas and products arrive, sold with the promise that they can automate or transform the enterprise.
+Often, these products fall into the wrong hands, and as a result, many implementations do not work as intended.

 The Gartner Hype Cycle is an excellent visual summary of what Phil is complaining about.
-The 2022 version lists generative AI at the start of the innovation process.
-It predicts it will reach a plateau of productivity within 5-10 years.
+The 2022 version lists generative AI as the first step in the innovation process.
+It predicts that productivity will reach a plateau within 5-10 years.

 Navigating the Hype in RPA and ChatGPT Implementations

 Many would now argue that ChatGPT and other generative AI tools have already been used productively.
 This is remarkable considering that these tools have only been around for a few months.
-At DATAMARK, we have incorporated using these tools in production environments- they are real and here today.
+At DATAMARK, we have incorporated these tools into production environments- they are real and here today.

 Tools like RPA have been hyped and promoted in the past – just as Gartner always suggested.
-However, most users are now over the stage of believing that RPA can do everything to automate their business.
+However, most users are now past the stage of believing that RPA can automate everything in their business.
 They can see significant benefits in automating many specific business processes, but it can’t do everything.
-Spending on RPA is expected to rise from around$4 billion this year.
-It is projected to reach $24 billion by the end of this decade as the support for this technology is vastly growing.
+Spending on RPA is expected to rise from around $4 billion this year.
+It is projected to reach $24 billion by the end of this decade as support for this technology continues to grow.

 Real-World Applications of RPA in Business Operations

 RPA can significantly enhance back-office operations in an enterprise by automating repetitive, rule-based tasks and improving efficiency, accuracy, and scalability.
 In some areas, it can be applied quickly and is immediately effective.
-Examples include data entry and validation, as well as invoice and payroll procssing.
+Examples include data entry and validation, as well as invoice and payroll processing.
 All these processes have specific rules that need to be followed.
-The systems can be trained to track each order to its entirety with little to no errors.
+The systems can be trained to track each order from start to finish with little to no errors.

 Customer Onboarding is another good example.
-Most onboarding requires the customer to fill out information step by step.
-In such cases, RPA can help automate the process of collecting, verifying, and storing customer information in a CRM or other database.
-This automation makes the onboarding process faster and more efficient.
+Most onboarding processes require the customer to provide information step by step.
+In such cases, RPA can automate the collection, verification, and storage of customer information in a CRM or other database.
+This automation speeds up and streamlines the onboarding process.

 By automating these back-office tasks, RPA can help increase productivity.
-Additionally, it can also reduce costs, improve data accuracy.
-Lastly RPA frees up employees so they can focus on higher-value tasks and strategic activities.
+Additionally, it can also reduce costs and improve data accuracy.
+Lastly, RPA frees up employees to focus on higher-value tasks and strategic activities.
 RPA isn’t just hype; it really can help, but it requires understanding how it works and what it can achieve – the main issue has usually been overpromising complete automation.

 Transforming Customer Support and Content Creation with ChatGPT